avoevodin/turorial/README.md

 # Test repository
-⋅⋅⋅_This readme-file contains the tutorial for convenient work with git and zsh._⋅⋅⋅
+    _This readme-file contains the tutorial for convenient work with git and zsh._

 ## brew